ppy/osu-wiki/wiki/Tournaments/4DM/4/en.md

 Please note that tournament hosts will only enact restrictions of this calibre in the most extreme of scenarios for reasons seen as precautionary protection of the tournament's fairness to its players, as the hosts acknowledge that the reasons for doing this are inherently very subjective and broad.

-Repeated and excessive toxic behavior towards any staff member, player, or spectator either in match multiplayer lobby, the official Discord server, or the official Twitch channel is strictly prohibited and will lead to, in successive order or with a few steps skipped at the host's discretion:
+Repeated and excessive toxic behavior towards any staff member, player, or spectator either in a multiplayer lobby, the official Discord server, or the official Twitch channel is strictly prohibited and will lead to, in successive order or with a few steps skipped at the host's discretion:

 1. Casual, undocumented warning
 2. Formal, documented warning
 3. Timeout of a player wherever necessary for a subjective amount of time.
 Players on timeout during tournament match will be disallowed to play during their match and must be swapped out for other players.
 4. Official ban from the tournament as well as a ban from the official Discord server and Twitch chat.

-If one player on a team has their account restricted while still participating in the tournament for reasons of believed cheating, multiaccounting, or anything else, this player's entire team shall be disqualified from the tournament with no exceptions.
+If one player on a team has their account restricted while participating in the tournament, for reasons of believed cheating, multiaccounting, or anything else, their entire team shall be disqualified from the tournament with no exceptions.
 Depending on the case, the team most recently defeated in a match by the newly disqualified team may be allowed to advance in this disqualified team's place.
 If this happens, the result of this former match will be voided.

 [flag_AE]: /wiki/shared/flag/AE.gif "United Arab Emirates"
 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"